rjayaragon/hop_dataeng/OneDrive/Desktop/hop_dataeng/pipeline_design.md

  ### What tables will you create?
  - Top languages by popularity
  - Top users by repository count
- - Repositories by creation date
+ - Average stars by language